joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/27/health/food-noise-obesity-drugs-glp-1.html

 **Microsoft and OpenAI Loosen Their Partnership**\
-`Microsoft, OpenAI’s biggest financial partner, will to continue to license the start-up’s technology but will no longer be its exclusive licensee.`\
+`Microsoft, OpenAI’s biggest financial partner, will continue to license the start-up’s technology but will no longer be its exclusive licensee.`\
 https://www.nytimes.com/2026/04/27/technology/microsoft-openai-partnership.html

 **Palabra del día: ‘calumny’**\